Global existence of weak solutions to incompressible anisotropic Cahn-Hilliard-Navier-Stokes system: Main Result

-The proof of Theorem \ref{th1} is structured as follows.
+The proof of Theorem \ref{th1} is organized as follows.
 In Section \S\ref{Energy balance}, we derive the energy balance.
 In Section \S\ref{Reg_log}, we introduce a system with a regularized logarithmic potential, which is defined on $\mathbb{R}$ and parameterized by $\varepsilon \in \left(0,1-\sqrt{1-{\lambda_2}/{\lambda_1}}\right)$.
 In Section \S\ref{Galerkin scheme}, we establish, through a Galerkin scheme, the global existence of the solution to the system with the regularized logarithmic potential.
 The proof is divided into three steps: \begin{itemize} \item \textbf{Step 1}: We construct a linearized version of the system and prove the existence of a solution using the classical Cauchy-Lipschitz theorem.
-The solution is defined only on a local time interval $[0,T_0)$, where $T_0$ depends on the initial data. \item \textbf{Step 2}: By analyzing the mapping that uses the function we linearized around as input and yields the solution from the Cauchy-Lipschitz theorem as output, and applying Bihari's inequality \cite{bihari1956generalization}, we establish the existence of a small time interval $[0,\widetilde{T}]$ where both the input and output data remain well-defined.
+The solution is defined only on a local time interval $[0,T_0)$, where $T_0$ depends on the initial data. \item \textbf{Step 2}: By analyzing the map that takes the function around which we linearize as input and returns the solution given by the Cauchy–Lipschitz theorem as output, and applying Bihari's inequality \cite{bihari1956generalization}, we establish the existence of a small time interval $[0,\widetilde{T}]$ where both the input and output data remain well-defined.

 \item \textbf{Step 3}: We establish the regularity of the solution and we show that the map from input data to output data has a Schauder fixed point.
-This argument follows the same approach used in \cite[see Appendix A]{giorgini2020weak}. \end{itemize} At the end of Section \S\ref{Galerkin scheme}, we prove that the fixed point cannot blow-up near a given finite time $T_0$.
+This argument follows the same approach used in \cite[see Appendix A]{giorgini2020weak}. \end{itemize} At the end of Section \S\ref{Galerkin scheme}, we show that the fixed point cannot blow-up up in finite time $T_0$.
 In Section \S\ref{Global existence}, we present the proof of the main result, which is structured into two parts.
 First, we establish that the Galerkin approximation has a convergent subsequence, and its limit is a global weak solution of the system with the regularized logarithmic potential.
 Second, we prove uniform estimates, and by passing to the limit as $\varepsilon \rightarrow 0^{+}$, we obtain a weak solution of our system \eqref{rho}-\eqref{mu}.